B2B to B2C

 This new world affords many opportunities for brands, distributors, wholesalers, franchisors and predominantly concession-based department stores to shift from a B2B model to a B2C model and place the customer at the centre of every decision made, transforming into retailers themselves.

-As multi-channel retailers they can get close to consumers, manage the relationship, trade directly and increase their brand penetration.
+As omni-channel retailers they can get close to consumers, manage the relationship, trade directly and increase their brand penetration.
 This enables them to have consistent brand values, cross-channel merchandising, excellence in customer service, deeper customer insight and implement range localisation.
 In other words they can have ownership of every aspect of the customer journey.

 In South East Asia and China the B2B mentality was sovereign in retail as it had emerged from rapid property development but as shopping behaviours have changed, and are still changing rapidly, retailers need to keep up with consumer desires and demands.
-This means an emphasis on branding values and consistency and on customer insight and experience, so that they too are creating a B2C mentality within multi-channel retail.
+This means an emphasis on branding values and consistency and on customer insight and experience, so that they too are creating a B2C mentality within omni-channel retail.

 It’s an undertaking that can’t be taken lightly by either brands or retailers.
 A business needs to secure consistency and alignment within an organisation.
 If the values of the proposition are not reflected by people’s KPIs, goals and responsibilities, it is likely to flounder.
 Leadership, innovation and a willingness to change go together and processes are secondary.